idea-statica/ideastatica-public/src/CheckbotPlugins/README.md

 ## IdeaStatiCa.PluginRunner

 Runner that handles communication with Checkbot.
 The plugin is only required to implement interface **IPlugin** from IdeaStatiCa.CheckbotPlugin, the class implementing this interface must be public.

+*NOTE: This project will become a nuget in the final version.*